roadrunner-server/roadrunner-docs/docs/en/plugins/tcp.md

 ## Principle of work

-The RoadRunner TCP plugin operates by receiving client requests and proxying them to free PHP workers that are and not currently processing any request.
+The RoadRunner TCP plugin operates by receiving client requests and proxying them to free PHP workers that are not currently processing any request.

 > **Warning**